 Examples of limitations by reference to a specified amount or amounts are:

+Top of page

 Shares

 Dividend rights

 Company C’s share capital is divided into 100 A ordinary shares and 500 B ordinary shares.
 The A ordinaries participate fully in Company C’s profits.
 But the B ordinaries participate only in profits up to a maximum of £1,000.
 The B Ordinary shares are shares with limited rights.